daijro/hrequests/README.md

 #### Simple usage

-Rendered browser sessions will copy the browser from the initial request.
+Rendered browser sessions will use the browser set in the initial request.

 You can set a request's browser with the `browser` parameter in the `hrequests.get` method: